 A number of significant health risks are associated with the use of smokeless tobacco.

-Users of smokeless tobacco are at an increased risk (up to 50% according to the American Cancer Society) for certain types of cancer, most notably cancer of the oral cavity (including cancers of the cheek, gums, lips, tongue, and floor and roof of the mouth.
+Users of smokeless tobacco are at an increased risk for certain types of cancer, most notably cancer of the oral cavity (including cancers of the cheek, gums, lips, tongue, and floor and roof of the mouth.
 Some studies have suggested a link between the use of smokeless tobacco and the development of pancreatic cancer, esophageal cancer, and stomach cancer.